 - Good Neighbor Scholarship Program

-- Amount: Tuition for one academic year (fall, spring and summer)
+- Amount: Tuition for one academic year (fall, spring

 This scholarship program was established to encourage academically talented students from the countries of the Western (American) hemisphere to pursue higher education in the State of Texas; thus, establishing a beneficial link between the State of Texas and their home countries.
+For additional information, please click here.

-- Highest Ranking High School Graduate Exemption
+- Highest Ranking High School Graduate

-- Amount: Tuition only (two semesters of first regular session)
+Exemption Amount: Tuition only (two semesters of first regular session)

 The highest ranking graduate of each accredited high school in Texas is exempt from tuition only at public colleges in Texas for two semesters of the first regular session following graduation from high school.
 For more information about this exemption or the application process, please contact the University of Houston’s Office of Student Business Services at 713-743-1010, option 6.